Poikilos/TemperatureSanitizer/readme.md

 ## Requirements
-* A TEMPerV1 compatible USB thermometer (can be ordered online)
-* temperusb library for python (if your python does not have temperusb is not installed yet, the program will detect that problem and instruct you how to correct that).
+The scripts will detect missing dependencies and instruct you how to correct that
+- A TEMPer compatible USB thermometer (can be ordered online)
+  - TEMPerV1 for temperusb
+- [github.com/ccwienk/temper](https://github.com/ccwienk/temper) or another fork of urwen/temper (NOT the pypi package which is not for temperature sensors) or temperusb
+- The temperusb library for Python.
 Installing temperusb requires the temperusb whl file or an internet connection in order to follow those instructions displayed by this program.

 ## Usage